madeintandem/tabs/README.md

 *`from_seconds`*: should return the number of periods in the given number of seconds.
 For example, there are 60 seconds in a minute.

+*`to_seconds`*: should return the number of seconds in '1' of these time periods.
+For example, there are 3600 seconds in an hour.

 *`add`*: should add the number of seconds in the given resolution to the supplied timestamp.